Does This Requirement Apply to You?

 - A skill identified by your home country government appears in the Exchange Visitor Skills List

-- Your purpose in coming the United States was to receive graduate medical education or training
+- Your purpose in coming to the United States was to receive graduate medical education or training

 If you seek to change your visa status to H, L, or permanent residency in the United States, you can apply for a waiver for the 2-year requirement for yourself and your dependents.